Aadunni/CKD_Diagnosis/README.md

 ## Model Description

-The model used for CKD diagnosis is a Logistic Regression model.
-It is trained on the UCI Machine Learning Repository CKD dataset.
+The model used for CKD diagnosis is a Feed Forward Neural Network model.
+It is trained on the CKD dataset.

-## Dataset

-The dataset used in this project is `new_model.csv`, which is a modified version of the [UCI Machine Learning Repository CKD dataset](https://archive.ics.uci.edu/ml/datasets/Chronic_Kidney_Disease).

 ## License